Yangggggli/yangggggli.github.io/index.md

 ---

 # Introduction

 I am now a student at [UCAS] (University of Chinese Academy of Sciences).
 I am a beginner in mathematics.
-My interests lie in pure mathematics, including algebraic geometry(complex algeraic geometry, Hodge theory, motive, abelian variety), complex geometry(Riemann surface, Kahler manifold), symplectic geometry(HMS, microlocalization), geometric representation(Springer theory, D-module, geometric Langlands), algeraic number theory(modular form, Galois representation), basic backgroud in topology and differential geometry.
+My interests lie in pure mathematics, including:
+- algebraic geometry(complex algeraic geometry, Hodge theory, motive, abelian variety)
+- complex geometry(Riemann surface, Kahler manifold)
+- symplectic geometry(HMS, microlocalization)
+- geometric representation(Springer theory, D-module, geometric Langlands)
+- algeraic number theory(modular form, Galois representation)
+- basic backgroud in topology and differential geometry

  I've came to the land for less than one year so I have not learnt much, but I am determined to learn through those topics I love and hope to do some interesting results.

 [UCAS]:http://www.ucas.ac.cn/